Dandelion Root for Liver Health: How Taraxasterol & Bitter Compounds Support Hepatic Detoxification

 Pregnancy and Lactation: While dandelion has been traditionally consumed as food during pregnancy, concentrated extracts or therapeutic doses should be used only under professional guidance.
 The European Medicines Agency advises against use in children under twelve without medical supervision.

-At Sacred Plant Co., every batch of dandelion root undergoes rigorous third-party testing to ensure purity, potency, and safety.
-Our comprehensive Certificate of Analysis verifies:
+At Sacred Plant Co, every batch of dandelion root undergoes rigorous third-party testing to verify purity, potency, and safety.
+Our comprehensive Certificate of Analysis covers:

-• Identity Confirmation: Microscopic and organoleptic analysis confirms authentic Taraxacum officinale with no adulteration
+- Identity Confirmation: Microscopic and organoleptic analysis confirming authentic Taraxacum officinale with no adulteration

-• Microbial Testing: Screening for total plate count, coliforms, E. coli, Salmonella, yeast, and mold to ensure product safety
+- Microbial Testing: Screening for total plate count, coliforms, E. coli, Salmonella, yeast, and mold

-• Heavy Metals Analysis: Testing for arsenic, cadmium, lead, and mercury to verify levels well below regulatory limits
+- Heavy Metals Analysis: Testing for arsenic, cadmium, lead, and mercury within safe limits

 Regenerative Agriculture and Dandelion Cultivation

 Rather than fighting dandelion's tenacious nature, we work with it.
 Dandelion's deep taproot breaks up compacted soil layers, creating channels for water infiltration and root penetration by other plants.
-When the root decays, it leaves behind organic matter and opens pathways that improve soil structure for years.
+When the root decays, it leaves behind decomposing biomass and opens pathways that improve soil structure for years.
 This dynamic accumulator behavior concentrates minerals from deep soil horizons, making them available to shallow-rooted companion plants.

 Frequently Asked Questions